jjmccollum/jude-nmf/README.md

 To cluster the collation data into ten groups, enter the command `nc.get_nmf_results(10)`.
 After this completes, you can check the output matrices by calling `nc.W_df` (for the reading-profile matrix) or `nc.H_df` (for the profile-MS matrix).
 To print the contents of these matrices, along with summary statistics for the NMF run, to an Excel workbook, enter the command `nc.print_nmf_results()`.
 Optionally, you can supply an output filename; otherwise, a default name will be chosen.

 Once you have a basis matrix _W_ from an NMF run, you can use it to classify the fragmentary MSS as a post-processing step.
 To do this, enter the command `nc.get_fragmentary_nmf_results()`.
 You can check the mixture matrix _H_ for the fragmentary MSS by calling `nc.fragmentary_H_df`.
 To print the contents of this matrix to an Excel spreadsheet, enter the command `nc.print_fragmentary_nmf_results()`.
 Optionally, you can supply an output filename; otherwise, a default name will be chosen.

+## Citing This Resource

+If you wish to reference this work, please cite the associated paper: Joey McCollum, "Biclustering Readings and Manuscripts via Non-negative Matrix Factorization, with Application to the Text of Jude" _AUSS_ 57.1 (2019), 61–89 (available online at https://digitalcommons.andrews.edu/auss/vol57/iss1/6/).